 Just outside Redmond is Eagle Crest Resort, named one of Golf Digest’s best places to play.

 Northeast of Bend is the luxurious Pronghorn, with its highly regarded Jack Nicklaus and Tom Fazio-designed golf courses.

 South of Bend, there’s the venerable Sunriver (which many consider the gold-standard in area resorts because of its wealth of year-round recreation opportunities), plus its adjacent communities of Crosswater (a privately owned golf and social club) and Caldera Springs (a family-friendly resort community dotted by forest trails and multiple lakes).

-Finally, Powell Butte has the rugged Brasada Ranch (known for both notable golf courses as well as a top-notch equestrian facility), which The Oregonian recently named Oregon’s Best Destination Resort.
+Finally, Powell Butte has the rugged Brasada Ranch (known for both notable golf courses as well as a top-notch equestrian facility), which The Oregonian has named Oregon’s Best Destination Resort.